Administration of the IPA Hall of Fame and Music Awards

 Eligibility Requirements for Recording Awards

-Recording artists vying for Polish Style Album of the Year, International Style Album of the Year, Polish Style Song of the Year, and International Style Song of the Year awards must release their recordings by December 31st of a given year to be considered in the subsequent voting cycle.
-They may submit more than one recording, as a soloist or representative of multiple groups, and nominate a song for Favorite Song award consideration from each in the same year, if applicable.
+Recording artists vying for Polish Style Album of the Year, International Style Album of the Year, Polish Style Song of the Year, and International Style Song of the Year awards must release their recordings by December 31st of a given year to be considered in the subsequent election period.
+They may submit more than one recording, as a soloist or representative of multiple groups, and nominate a song for Song of the Year award consideration from each in the same year, if applicable.
 Furthermore, recording artists may submit an album or single for award consideration in a style other than the style in which their group is registered.
-Compilation albums featuring previously released songs are not eligible for Favorite Album award consideration.
-However, a song that was never previously released on a compilation album may be submitted as a single and considered for the Favorite Song award.
+Compilation albums featuring original tracks of previously released and submitted songs are not eligible for Album of the Year award consideration.
+However, new arrangements of previously submitted songs and those that were never previously released on a compilation album may be submitted as singles and considered for the Song of the Year award.
 On albums featuring multiple bands, each group may designate one song for award consideration as well.
 To be considered an eligible “polka” album for award consideration, the recording must feature songs within the polka genre that make up at least 50% of the total tracks.
 The polka genre typically includes polka, waltz, oberek, mazurka, czardas, schottische, rheinländer, etc. If necessary, the committee will determine if a recording meets the genre requirement.
-At least five recordings must be officially submitted in each of the Polish and International polka style categories in a given year in order for the IPA to conduct their corresponding Favorite Album and Favorite Song awards balloting.
-If the minimum of five is not met, any submitted recordings will be automatically included with those received during the following year for award consideration in that style.
+At least five recordings must be officially submitted in each of the Polish and International polka style categories in a given year in order for the IPA to conduct their corresponding Album of the Year and Song of the Year awards balloting.
+If the minimum of five is not met, any submitted recordings will be automatically included with those received during the following year for award consideration in the applicable style.

 How To Apply

-All polka artists/bands, whether they released a recording or not, must register for award consideration via the electronic application form on the IPA website at https://www.ipapolkas.com/application-musicawards/ each year by January 14th.
-Only artists that apply in this manner will be listed on the ballots used by the electors in the annual election process.
-Recording artists must complete the applicable recording fields on the form and upload a link to their music tracks and artwork so their work can be featured on the electors’ secure website for reference.
+All polka artists/bands or their authorized representatives, whether they released a recording or not, must register for award consideration via the electronic application form on the IPA website at https://www.ipapolkas.com/application-musicawards/ each year by January 14th.
+Only those who register in this manner will be listed on the ballots used by the electors in the annual election process.
+Registrants must designate lead vocalists for award consideration.
+This is necessary since the IPA cannot make assumptions whether polka artists are currently active or considered lead vocalists.
+Artists or Executive Producers who released a recording in the current year of consideration must complete the applicable recording fields on the form and upload a link to their musical tracks and artwork so their work can be featured on the electors’ secure website for reference.
+Artists who did not release a recording in the current year of consideration are still eligible for Band of the Year and Vocalist of the Year awards as long as they provide a musical files or links to files or videos that feature their live performances or recorded tracks accomplished within the previous three years of the next election period.
+The reason for these requirements is to provide the national electors with actual files to listen to so they can make informed decisions when voting in the annual election period.

 Leon Kozicki Trustees Award